Openhab-Nodes/website/content/en/userguide/backup_restore.md

 ## Snapshots

-openHAB X creates a snapshot automatically every 24 hours and on demand.
+OHX creates a snapshot automatically every 24 hours and on demand.
 They do not require much disk space, because only differences to the last state are actually stored.
 If no configuration change has happened, no snapshot will be created.

 Snapsnots need a name.
 Automatically created ones carry the data and time as a name.